FOMO-GOBBLE/fomo3d-docs/pages/resources/faqs.md

 ## General

 * **What is SOLFUN?**
-  * SOLFUN is a Solana-based DEX and memecoin launchpad designed to enhance trading efficiency and project launches.

   * Solana.fun is an innovative, one-stop memecoin trading platform on Solana.
 It offers simple token launches and low fees, with over 95% of fees reclaimable by users and stakers.
 The ecosystem includes the SOLFUN Launchpad and the Snapper DEX.
 As Solana.fun grows, more protocols may be added.

-* **Is SOLFUN secure?**
+* **Is SOLFUN secure & fully audited?**
   * Yes, SOLFUN undergoes regular security audits.
-See our [Security Measures](../../security-and-audits/security-measures.md) for details.
+It has passed two audits at time of writing.
+See the audit reports and fixes at our [Security Measures](../../security-and-audits/security-measures.md) page.

+* **What blockchain does SOLFUN operate on?**
+  * Solana.
+Not Cardano.

+* **How does the AMM or DEX work?**
+  * SOLFUN uses a unique CFMM with a bonding curve.
+Learn more at [Understanding the DEX](../../solana-dex/understanding-the-dex.md).

 ## Revenue Share